FRAUD RESOURCE CENTER

 - Do contact your credit card company and request a reversal of the payment if you've been victimized.
 You’ll also want to look for other unauthorized charges and ask for those to be reversed as well.

 - Don’t rely on caller ID to determine if a caller is on the level.
-Scammers can make it appear as if they’re calling from a legitimate number.
+Scammers use "spoofing" techniques to make it look like they’re calling from a legitimate number.

 - Don’t give financial information to someone who calls a few days, weeks or months after you've made a tech support purchase and asks if you were satisfied — it's probably a “refund scam.”
 If you say “No,” the caller will ask for bank or credit card information, ostensibly to deposit a refund in your account but actually to steal from you.